Ledaryy/obsidian-todoist-completed-tasks/docs/FEATURES.md

   - This is not always correct.
 And is not tested on different timezones
 - [x] Fetch completed tasks for >1 day.
   - Currently, the plugin fetches only tasks completed today from 00:00 to 23:59
-- [ ] Show task completed datetime/description
+- [x] Show task completed datetime/description (added as part of postfix feature)
   - Currently, the plugin only shows the task name
+- [ ] Sortation of tasks (by date, by project, by priority)
+  - Currently, the plugin does not sort the tasks
+- [ ] Test coverage
+  - Currently, the plugin does not have any tests